wildfoundry/dataplicity-lomond/README.md

 ## How to Use

-First construct a `WebSocket` object, then call the `connect` method, which will return a generator of socket events.
+First construct a `WebSocket` object, then call the `connect` method, which will return a generator of websocket events.

-To run the socket, simply iterate over the returned generator.
+To run the websocket, simply iterate over the returned generator.
 You may do this an another thread, but it isn't required.